axone-protocol/docs/docs/whitepaper/introduction.md

 **Services** are algorithms, software, computation, storage, or any digital asset accessible through an API.
 This comprises algorithms such as data processing services, automatic description of datasets, knowledge graph query services, etc.

 We designed OKP4 to enable maximum customization.
 Anyone can share any kind of data, algorithms, software, storage and computation into the Dataverse, you can even implement any standard or DID provider.
 OKP4 Dataverse enables XaaS (anything as a service) by design.

-### Data Spaces

-**Data Spaces** are sets of rules and governance mechanisms set in smart contracts, designed to optimize data and services sharing within a community.
-It is not a common database but an abstraction that defines the interaction between datasets and services, from access rights and business models.
-Providers share digital resources within a Data Space, according to specific conditions explicitly mentionned.
-They can share their data in multiple Data Spaces.
-Each Data Space can have its own customizable governance mechanisms, from multi-sig to a custom Data Space token.
-The OKP4 Blockchain can host an endless number of Data Spaces.

 ### Applications